-11. Funding of the lexicographic work at your institution.
+11. Funding of the lexicographic work at our institution.
 Select your (best) option.
 If other, please specify.

-Mark only one oval.

-funded on a regular basis (eg. stable funding by government/ministry/academy)

-funded on an irregular bases (eg. via different/occasional projects)

-partly on a regular basis, partly on an irregular basis

-private equity (commercial businesses)

-funded by a private person or fund
+- funded on a regular basis (eg. stable funding by government/ministry/academy) - funded on an irregular bases (eg. via different/occasional projects) - partly on a regular basis, partly on an irregular basis - private equity (commercial businesses) - funded by a private person or fund more than 50

-Other:

 12. How many lexicographers work at your institution?
 Please sum up into full-time employment.
-Select your option.
+Select your option. \

-Mark only one oval.
+Mari k only one oval.

-1-10
+$\subset$ ) 1-10

-11-25
+$\subset$ ) 11-25

-26-50
+Ċ 26-50

-more than 50

-more than 60

 13. Do lexicographers work on lexicographic projects only or do they also have other tasks?
-Please specify briefly what other tasks they do (e.g. teaching, management, public relations)?
+Please specify briefly what other tasks they do (e.g. teaching, management, public relations)? \

 14. Do lexicographers receive any specialized lexicographic training as part of their job?
 Where (e.g. in-house or university course), how often, what kind of training do they receive?
 15. How many software developers / IT persons work at your institution?
 Please sum up into full-time employment and specify their availability for lexicographic work?
 16. Do you outsource parts of your lexicographic work to an IT company or language technology company?
-If other, please specify.

-Check all that apply.

-no, we do not outsource

-yes, we are outsourcing

-yes, we have outsourced (in the past)

-Other:

-17. If you do outsource, what kind of lexicographic work is or has been outsourced to an IT company or language technology company?
+If other, please specify. yes, we are outsourced (in the past) Other: 17.
+If you do outsource, what kind of lexicographic work is or has been outsourced to an IT company or language technology company?
 Select all that apply.
 If other, please specify.
-Check all that apply.

-development of a dictionary writing system (DWS)

-development of a corpus query system (CQS)
+Check all that apply. development of a dictionary writing system (DWS) development of a corpus query system (CQS) database preparation/development

-database preparation/development

-development of a user interface

-Other: